How to Plant and Grow Radishes

 How to Grow Cauliflower, a Challenging Cool-Weather Crop

-A close up horizontal image of a beautiful white cauliflower head growing in the garden ready for harvest surrounded by blue-green foliage.
+A close up horizontal image of a small cauliflower head developing in the garden.

 Cauliflower has a reputation for being a difficult cool-weather crop to grow, but don’t let that stop you.
 With an understanding of temperature and watering needs, you’ll soon be cultivating white, purple, orange, and green varieties packed with antioxidants and vitamin C. Learn how to grow your own cauliflower now.